SoFi Review: No-Fee Checking and Savings With Perks

 Mobile and Digital Experience

 As an online-only financial institution, SoFi relies on the quality of its mobile and digital products to connect with its customers.
 On these fronts, it succeeds admirably.
 The website is clearly laid out in terms of what the institution offers, what it pays and its features.
-The mobile experience is also user friendly, with the firm referring to its SoFi Money account as a “mobile-first account.”
+The mobile experience is also user friendly.
 Some of the functionality of the mobile app includes the following:

 - Access to account transactions